higgins/starting-condition/README.md

 5. People should feel good or neutral after hearing the starting condition.

 #### Language support
-`starting-condition` currently supports English and Spanish languages.
+`starting-condition` currently supports English, Spanish and French languages.

 #### How to contribute